 With inflationary prices rising and consumer demand dropping in response, excess stock began to pile up in Q4 2022.
 That’s going to increase, despite production cuts by original component manufacturers throughout late 2022 and continuing through early 2023, as orders placed long before the demand dropped begin to arrive.

 Buying Excess Electronic Components

 There are options for manufacturers to sell excess inventory before it becomes a hindrance.
 However, due to the circumstances around the pandemic, many of these options may not be readily available.
 Asking for a refund, trading with other manufacturers, and using new products are limited options, and some aren’t considered.
 The easiest and most cost-effective way for these manufacturers to handle their excess stock is to sell it.

 But this surplus stock now entering the market creates a new opportunity in the form of excess buying.
 Buying excess electronic stock comes with many benefits that make it an attractive alternative to standard stock.

 Over the last several years, all we’ve seen is rising costs.
 Price trends for components have increased almost every quarter as supply chain disruptions, demand, and inflation affect it.
 Buying component stock at a higher selling price means offsetting cost.
 Many aren’t interested in paying the difference.

 Excess stock instantly comes at a discount, even though it was never used in a product.
-The component stock is like any other stock received from a franchised line distributor, so there’s no reason to question the lower price.
+The component stock is like any other received from a franchised line distributor.

-By buying excess stock alone, buyers enjoy helping sellers get rid of excess stock and having to pay less for components that may be out of stock or at a higher price than usual.
+By buying excess stock, buyers pay less for components that may be out of stock or at a higher price than usual.